When will Vivid Vision come to my country?

 I thought I’d take a few minutes to explain some of the elements that we consider and work through when entering a new region of the world.

 One fact to remember: Vivid Vision is classified as a class 1 or low-risk medical device.
 Vivid Vision is registered with the FDA in the US and the TGA (Therapeutic Goods Administration) in Australia.
 Vivid Vision also bears the CE marking and complies with all legal requirements in Europe.
 These classifications subject us to many required processes and filings when we sell commercially in different markets.
-We are required, because of this classification, to have these registrations (FDA, TGA, CE) in order to legally sell in these markets.
+We are required, because of this classification, to have these registrations (TGA, CE) in order to legally sell in these markets.

 First, we need to establish that there is reasonable demand in a location